CodeYourFuture/CYF-Workshops/git-day-1/README.md

 - ⏲️ 5 mins
 - A volunteer will need to facilitate this section

-A volunteer will need to navigate and let the group guide them in creating a fork according to the steps in the previous section.
+A volunteer will need to navigate and let the group guide them in creating a fork.

 ## 🌀 Cloning a repository